HuantWang/SUPERSONIC/AE.md

 #### 1.1  Load the Docker Image <br id="loaddi">

-After downloading the [docker image](#dockerimg), using the following commands to load the docker image (~30 minutes on a laptop for the reduced-sized image) on the host machine:
+After downloading the [docker image](#dockerimg), using the following commands to load the docker image (~30 minutes on a laptop) on the host machine:

 ```
 unzip SuperSonic.zip